Central Park East I

 Exploration and discovery-based approach

-Walk into Central Park East I, and you'll see collages and cardboard sculptures in the hallway, smell corn muffins baking, and hear kids chatting animatedly.
-For some, this flagship progressive school has too many field trips and not enough math drills; for others, it is a delight and refugea staunch rebel taking a stand for discovery and play in a bland, standardized testing world.
-No matter which side you're on, this tiny school has a critical place in the New York City public school system.
+Walk into Central Park East I, and you may see elaborate cardboard sculptures, smell muffins baking, and hear kids chatting animatedly.
+For some, this tiny progressive school has too many field trips and not enough math drills; for others, it’s a true refuge, a school taking a stand for discovery and play in a bland, standardized testing world.

-Central Park East was founded in 1974 by Deborah Meier, a visionary teacher, whose work has had a profound effect on education in New York City and the nation.
-Her belief that schools should be small, humane, democratic places where children learn how to learn and how to think for themselves helped spark a revival of progressive education in the city and the nation.
+Central Park East was founded in 1974 by Deborah Meier, whose work has had a profound effect on education in New York City and beyond.
+Her belief that schools should be small, humane, democratic places where children learn how to learn, and to think for themselves, helped spark a revival of progressive education in the city and the nation.